holidays.ch GmbH (Kohlfirststrasse 19, D-78266 Büsingen am Hochrhein, Germany) is a tour operator and supplier of package holidays.

 a.
 The European Commission provides a platform at

 for resolving consumer disputes online.
-Holidays.ch AG does not currently participate in this voluntary procedure for alternative dispute resolution.
+Holidays.ch GmbH does not currently participate in this voluntary procedure for alternative dispute resolution.
 The European online dispute resolution platform therefore cannot be used by our customers.

-holidays.ch AG does not currently participate in dispute resolution proceedings before arbitration boards.
+holidays.ch GmbH does not currently participate in dispute resolution proceedings before arbitration boards.

 12. Use of data and data protection